Thu Aug 26, 2021 - Sun Aug 29, 2021

 4:00 pm - 12:30 pm

 In a culture where listening often feels as if it is in short supply we offer “Deep Listening”, as a way of paying attention to ourselves, to others, and the natural world.
 Listening with compassion and without judgment opens up our hearts and clarifies our thoughts.
 By living richly in the present moment, we can learn how to be more skillfully present and discover what lies underneath the cacophony of ordinary life.
-The practise of listening to the elements of life makes living an ongoing wonder.
+The practice of listening to the elements of life makes living an ongoing wonder.

 Join us, starting at 4:00 pm on Thursday, August 26 until 12:30 pm on Sunday, August 29 for a weekend of practicing deep listening in the presence of our own hearts, one another, and the sacred in nature.
 Creating safe and open space we will use gentle practices designed to enliven us – heart, soul, mind, and body.